 - Niels Luddite The Broken Ankle Shiraz-Cabernet Sauvignon 2013

-The quantities of both production and cases up for auction are very low: aside some limited volume magnum and double magnum entries, there are only 24 to 90 regular cases available of each of the 55 wines that are put up for auction this year.
-In the past 5 editions the average price per auctioned case volume had increased with 300% to about R4500 (EUR 275 / USD 310).
+The quantities of both production and cases up for auction are very low: aside from some limited volume magnum and double magnum entries, there are only 24 to 90 regular cases available of each of the 55 wines that are put up for auction this year.
+In the past 5 editions, the average price per auctioned case volume had increased with 300% to about R4500 (EUR 275 / USD 310).
 Unfortunately, transportation costs and VAT are involved to ultimately get the wines to the Netherlands, so participating can become a costly affair.
 Nevertheless, the Graham Beck MMC and Jordan Chardonnay are quite tempting…

 I had drawn the short straw and therefore was the designated driver.
 Therefore, merely tasting for me on this part of the day.
 A pity given the truly outstanding quality of the wines 😉!
-Chantal confiscated my leftovers; so a next time we are definitely staying the night at the Hotel part of Groot Engelenburg…
+Chantal confiscated my leftovers; so next time we are definitely staying the night at the hotel part of Groot Engelenburg…